smartiniOnGitHub/fastify-cloudevents/README.md

 Note that all callbacks given to hooks accepts only a single argument: the generated CloudEvent instance, and *not* arguments like in error-first callbacks: (error, data), because here is not really needed.

+Since v0.2 of the spec, there is no more a standard attribute to specify the version of any specific event type, so the best if to follow their recommendations, and for example add a version in the 'type' attribute (for example '-v1.0.0' at the end of its base value, or at the end of its full value) , or into the 'schemaurl' attribute but only its major version (like '-v1' or '/v1/' at the end).

 For more info on the standard, see the [CloudEvents Specification](https://github.com/cloudevents/spec).